Skip to Content

 Additionally, genetics play a role.
 If you have family members who developed extra weight around the abdomen, you may be prone to developing the same issue, Krautkramer says.

-It is important to try to keep a healthy weight, as obesity can lead to serious health problems, including breathing problems, sleep apnea, type 2 diabetes, hypertension and cardiovascular disease.
+It’s important to try to keep a healthy weight, as obesity can lead to serious health problems.
+These include breathing issues, sleep apnea, type 2 diabetes, hypertension, and cardiovascular disease.
 Excess weight also can increase your risk of certain types of cancer.

 The good news is women can take many steps to counter the tendency to put on weight as they enter menopause.